7RU7H/Archive/Tools/Debuggers-IDEs-Editors/GDB.md

 My `gdb` is [[GEF]].

+## This is  work in progress as I need some baseline for a project at some point - see references for better lists

 Add debug information into a C binary `-g` for `gcc` and `clang`
 ```bash
 gcc -o main main.c -g